MubeenAhmadShaikh/FrontendMentorChallenges/profile-card-component-main/README.md

 ## Useful resources

 - [Netlify](https://app.netlify.com/) - You can host your static websites for free.
-- [Position](https://www.w3schools.com/cssref/playdemo.asp?filename=playcss_background-size) - This is the best demonstration I saw for positions.
+- [Background Position](https://www.w3schools.com/cssref/playdemo.asp?filename=playcss_background-size) - This is the best demonstration I saw for positions.
 - [Perfect Pixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en) - This is really useful for comparing the results and adjusting the final output according to the design.

 ## Author